Beguinage (World Heritage)

 City within the City

-The beguinage was as it were, a city within a city.
+The beguinage was, so to speak, a city within a city.

 Originally, it consisted of a hotchpotch of waddle and daub houses and buildings grouped around the church and along a few streets.
-In the sixteenth century, parish priest Nicolaas van Essche tried to bring some structure into it.
-He built a clergy house outside the gateway, had a wall built along the Vestenstraat (street) and a number of dilapidated houses demolished.
+In the sixteenth century, parish priest Nicolaas van Essche tried to bring some structure.
+He built a presbytery outside the gate, had a wall built along the Vestenstraat (street) and a number of dilapidated houses demolished.

 Major renovation of the beguinage began in the seventeenth century.
 First and foremost, to reduce the fire hazard, safer houses had to be built in stone.
 The number of Beguines also increased, up to 395 in 1674.
 The beguinage, with its novices, resident children and service staff, soon had around six hundred residents.
 Therefore, most of the ninety houses and convents date back to the seventeenth and eighteenth century.
 Today, artists have installed studios in a number of these.
 Noteworthy are the numerous Baroque door frames and the alcoves for statuettes of saints.
 They reflect as it were, the great gate.

 The new houses were mainly built by individual Beguines.
 They only made temporary pledges and were permitted to have their own possessions.
 Poorer Beguines who couldn't afford their own house rented a room.
-And then a number of poorer Beguines shacked up together in convents.
-At the end of the seventeenth century there were nine residing Beguines in the 'Engelenconvent' (angelical convent).
+And then a number of poorer Beguines lived together in convents.
+At the end of the seventeenth century, there were nine residing Beguines in the 'Engelenconvent' (Angels’ Convent).
 It now serves as museum of the 'Grauwzusters' (grey-robed sisters who lived in accordance with the Third Order of St Francis) focusing on their monastic life and the care for psychiatric patients.

 The Beguinage is freely accessible every day.

 'Xaverius – Flemish centre for dining and table culture' – kitchen with herb garden: opened from spring to autumn, on the first Sunday of the month.

 Tel.
 013-32 57 51